jdrichards-pursuit/week-5.1-python-theory/README.md

 5. **Time Series Functionality**: Extensive capabilities for working with date, time, and time-indexed data

-6. **Performance**: Built on top of NumPy, offering high performance for large datasets
+6. **Performance**: Built on top of [NumPy](https://numpy.org/) (Numerical Python, a fundamental package for scientific computing in Python), offering high performance for large datasets

 ## Why Use Pandas?